-Trump contradicts lawyer on Stormy Daniels
+Trump disputes lawyer on Stormy Daniels

 In a blitz of media interviews this week, Mr Giuliani addressed the $130,000 (£96,000) paid to Ms Daniels under a non-disclosure agreement.

-Mr Giuliani told Fox News that Mr Trump had reimbursed his other attorney, Michael Cohen, for the pay-off.
+The former federal prosecutor told Fox News that Mr Trump had reimbursed his other attorney, Michael Cohen, for the pay-off.

-Only this month the president told reporters he had been unaware of Mr Cohen's payment to Ms Daniels, and did not know where the money came from.
+Just last month, the president told reporters he had been unaware of Mr Cohen's payment to Ms Daniels, and did not know where the money came from.

 Following Mr Giuliani's remarks, Mr Trump posted several tweets on Thursday morning about the matter.

-The president said that Mr Cohen was not paid using election campaign funds.
+The president said that Ms Daniels was not given money from election campaign funds.

-Mr Trump also asserted that the payment was aimed at stopping "false and extortionist accusations" by Ms Daniels that she had sex with Mr Trump.
+Mr Trump also asserted the transaction was aimed at stopping "false and extortionist accusations" by Ms Daniels of an affair.

 The payment to Ms Daniels - just before the 2016 presidential election - is a potential legal problem for the president because it could be seen as an illegal campaign contribution.